Your age and entitlement rules

 Your age (and your partner's age) can affect your entitlement to benefits and tax credits.

-If you are in a couple then, at the moment, which benefits you qualify for is determined by the age of the oldest person, e.g. a couple are deemed to be aged over 65 if the oldest person in the couple is 65 years old or over.
-However, under Universal Credit this rule will change so that, the age of the youngest person in the couple will decide which benefits they qualify for.
+If you are in a couple which benefits you qualify for is determined by the age of the younger person, e.g. a couple are only deemed to be eligible for pension age benefits if the younger person in the couple has reached state pension age.
+Until May 2019 eligibility was determined by the age of the older person, which could apply if you claimed pension age benefits before this date.

 For more information on when you count as a couple see single or couple.

 Please note that we can not estimate your entitlement if you are under 18 years old.
 If you are under 18 but your partner is older than 18 then you can still use the calculator to calculate Housing Benefit, Council Tax Reduction and tax credits.
 In this case, enter that the younger one is aged 18.
 Note though that the result may not be accurate for other benefits where different rates of benefit may apply if you have a partner aged under 18.

 Some of the rules about benefit eligibility and age are described below.

 The rates at which these benefits are paid differs according to age and circumstances and can be less for those aged under 25.
 Please note that this calculator cannot work out entitlement to IS/JSA/ESA for 16-17 year olds.

 The personal allowance for Council Tax Reduction and Housing Benefit varies according to age and circumstances, and can be less for those aged under 25.
 Please note that this calculator cannot work out entitlement to Council Tax Reduction and Housing Benefit for 16-17 year olds.